greenhas/ict302_fall24/content/posts/CMS_kirkpatrick_sam.md

 +++

 **Definition**
-A Content Management System (CMS) is software that allows users to create, manage, and modify website content without needing technical expertise (Smith, 2020).
+A Content Management System (CMS) is software that allows users to create, manage, and modify website content without needing technical expertise.

 **Explanation**
 A CMS helps you manage website content without writing code, simplifying the process.